You are here

 Appeals related to the accuracy and completeness of information resulting from registry searches, such as abuse and neglect registries and licensure databases, are not included in the background check process.
 Individuals are generally required to appeal findings of misconduct and other violations at the time of the incident, following the rules of the specific registry program.
 In some States this is done through a “fair hearing” process and appeals must be filed within a specified period of time following the alleged incident.
 After the allowed period for appeals, misconduct findings reported in a registry are final and not subject to appeal at a later date, such as at the time of an employment-related background check.
 Hence, an applicant undergoing a background check cannot appeal the completeness and accuracy of findings from a registry check unless still within the appeal period allowed by the registry.

-The only bases for challenging the results of criminal history record checks are that the findings are incorrect or incomplete.
+Criminal history records checks can be challenged if the findings are incorrect or incomplete.
 The background check unit may approach such appeals in two ways:

 - By instructing the applicant to file an appeal with the “owner” of the criminal history database (e.g., the State’s Department of Public Safety or the Federal Bureau of Investigation) and request that the owner transmit the corrected criminal history to the background check unit; or